MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 **Only people who were invited** applies only to participants who were sent an invite directly, who are part of an invited distribution list (of up to 10,000 users), or to whom an invite was forwarded.
 Users added via *Invite members* in a channel meeting wait in the lobby.

-## Manage lobby options in meetings hosted by your organization in the Teams admin center
+## Use the Teams admin center to manage lobby options in meetings hosted by your organization

 You can manage lobby settings and policies in the Teams admin center.
 See the following sections for guidance on which setting to choose for different circumstances.
 For information about how meeting policies work, see [Manage meeting policies in Microsoft Teams](/microsoftteams/meeting-policies-overview).